shadow-dawg/EazySkool/README.md

 # EazySkool

-EazySkool is a Student Dashboard Management System is a web- based application designed to streamline the management of student data and academic records.
+EazySkool: Student Dashboard Management System is a web- based application designed to streamline the management of student data and academic records.
 The system provides role-based access, allowing teachers (admins) to perform CRUD (Create,